2023 Workers' Compensation Program- Day 3

 Denise is a former Field Attorney with the National Labor Relations Board and a former Assistant Chief Counsel of the Industrial Commission of Arizona.
 She represents employers and employees in employment and labor matters.

-Denise belongs to the State Bar of Arizona, State Bar of Nevada, the American Bar Association, the Scottsdale Bar Association, and the Arizona Employment Lawyers Association.
-She is President-Elect of the State Bar of Arizona’s Senior Lawyers Division.
+Denise belongs to the State Bar of Arizona, State Bar of Nevada (inactive), the American Bar Association, and the Arizona Employment Lawyers Association.
+She is Past President of the State Bar of Arizona’s Senior Lawyers Division.

 Denise was awarded the State Bar of Arizona’s Member of the Year for 1998-1999.
 She was also awarded the State Bar Employment & Labor Law Section Member of the Year in 2014.
 Denise is one of the authors of the State Bar’s Arizona Employment Law Handbook and a co-author of articles in the January 2022, January 2021, and December 2013 State Bar’s Arizona Attorney about the State Board of Education’s expanded jurisdiction, COVID-19 in the Workplace, and the Affordable Care Act; and two articles in the April 1994 and April 1998 Arizona Attorney about Workers' Compensation, the Americans with Disabilities Act and the Family Medical Leave Act.
 Denise served as Chair of the Employment & Labor Law and Co-Chair of the Workers’ Compensation Law Sections of the State Bar of Arizona.